jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/index.md

     --daemon-mode <bool>
 ```

-For example, for the model built in the [Get Started with JFrog ML](/docs/get-started-with-jfrog-ml "Get Started with JFrog ML") section, the deployment command is:
+For example, for the model built in the <Anchor label="Get Started with JFrog ML" title="Get Started with JFrog ML" href="/docs/get-started-with-jfrog-ml">Get Started with JFrog ML</Anchor> section, the deployment command is:

 ```
 frogml models deploy realtime \